antoinech13/Steroid/README.md

 ### Description:<a name="photometry-description"></a>

-In the context of our studies on asteroids from the main belt, we have used the various functions of Steroid to design our own photometric software capable of automatic or semi-automatic processing.
-With this new tool, we have significantly increased our ability to produce light curves.
-This software is included in Steroid in the photometry.py file.
-In this section, we will show how to use it.
+In the context of our studies on asteroids from the main belt, we have utilized the various functions of Steroid to develop our own photometric software capable of automatic or semi-automatic processing.
+With this new tool, we have significantly enhanced our ability to generate light curves.
+This software is integrated into Steroid in the `photometry.py` file.
+In this section, we will demonstrate how to use it.

 <details>